 Conditions that once facilitated the rampant spread of plague have been remedied in much of the world, making epidemics unlikely.
 However, a bioterrorist release of plague could result in a rapid spread of the pneumonic form of the disease, which could have devastating consequences.

-There are currently no specific OSHA standards or directives for plague.
+There are currently no specific OSHA standards for plague.

 Provides references that may aid in recognizing disease characteristics and hazards associated with plague.